iTwin/itwinjs-core/common/api/ui-framework.api.md

     None = 0
 }

-// Warning: (ae-forgotten-export) The symbol "CubeNavigationAidState" needs to be exported by the entry point ui-framework.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "CubeNavigationAid" is marked as @public, but its signature references "CubeNavigationAidProps" which is marked as @internal
 //
 // @public